MileHacker Logo

 • Treatments: Spas present various treatments, from massages to facials, in a serene setting.

-• Hot Springs & Natural Therapy: No natural hot springs appear directly in Monterrey; travel to other regions of Mexico for similar experiences.
+• Hot Springs & Natural Therapy: No natural hot springs appear directly in Monterrey; travel to other parts of the country of The united mexican states for similar experiences.

 • Yoga & Meditation: Some yoga studios appear in Monterrey, but specialized retreats typically mean travel outside the city to more secluded, natural settings.